MeetACelebrity/final/init.md

 # Setup Docker env

-    Don't forget to initialize the Docker environment using `eval $(docker-machine env yolo)` in each terminal.
+    Don't forget to initialize the Docker environment using `eval $(docker-machine env <machine name>)` in each terminal.
+    Be sure that the docker-machine ip (docker-machine ip <machine name>) is correctly set in the .env files.

 # Sart Back (including API, BD and minio Cloud)